Core Concepts

 Anger and the body

-Book a consultation with Philippe Jacquet — psychotherapist and Jungian analyst, London.
+Book a consultation with Philippe Jacquet, psychotherapist and Jungian analyst, in London and online.